gaybro8777/SemanticModels.jl/README.md

 ```julia
 Pkg.add("SemanticModels")
 Pkg.test("SemanticModels")
 ```

-Note that running the tests for the first time can take a while because `DifferentialEquations` is a large library that requires a long precompilation step.
-Various functions in the `SemanticModels.Dubstep` module can also have long precompile times, due to heavy use of generated functions.

 Then you can load it at the julia REPL with `using SemanticModels`

 You should start exploring the notebooks in the examples folder.
 These notebooks are represented in jupytext format, and are stored as julia programs you can run at the repl or in the notebook interface after installing the jupytext plugin for jupyter.

-1. Model augmentation: an example script `examples/agentgraft.jl` shows how to augment an agent based simulation to add new modeling components using an API for changing models at the semantic level.
+1. Model augmentation: an example script `examples/petri/rewrite_demo.jl.jl` shows how to augment an agent based simulation to add new modeling components using a Category Theory based API for changing models at the semantic level.
+The current API to handle creating, solving, and augmenting scientific models can be found in the documentation under the `SemanticModels.ModelTools` package, and the source code can be found in the `src/modeltools` folder.

-2. Model Representations: SemanticModels supports extracting knowledge graph representations of scripts.
-See the `examples/agenttypes2.jl` notebook for a demonstration.

-There are scripts in the folder `SemanticModels/bin` which provide command line access to some functionality of the package.
-For example `julia --project bin/extract.jl examples/epicookbook/notebooks/SimpleDeterministicModels/SEIRmodel.jl` will extract code based knowledge elements from the julia source code file `examples/epicookbook/notebooks/SimpleDeterministicModels/SEIRmodel.jl`.
+2. Category Theory Representation: as we have been developing SemanticModels, we have been forced to reconsider how we are internally representing and handling scientific models.
+Our latest efforts can be seen in the `decorations` branch in the `examples/decorations` folder.
+This latest approach explores the idea of representing scientific models as multiply decorated cospans in Category Theory.

 See the tests and documentation for more example usage.